-Standard Provisions, which apply to all NPDES permits in accordance with section 122.41, and additional conditions applicable to specified categories of permits in accordance with section 122.42, are provided in Attachment D. The Discharger must comply with all standard provisions and with those additional conditions that are applicable under section 122.42.
+Standard Provisions, Sections VII.A and B of the Waste Discharge Requirements, which apply to all NPDES permits in accordance with section 122.41, and additional conditions applicable to specified categories of permits in accordance with section 122.42, are provided in Attachment D. The discharger must comply with all standard provisions and with those additional conditions that are applicable under section 122.42.

-40 CFRs 122.41(a)(1) and (b) through (n) establish conditions that apply to all State-issued NPDES permits.
+40 CFR Section 122.41(a)(1) and (b) through (n) establish conditions that apply to all State-issued NPDES permits.
 These conditions must be incorporated into the permits either expressly or by reference.
 If incorporated by reference, a specific citation to the regulations must be included in the Order.
 Section 123.25(a)(12) allows the state to omit or modify conditions to impose more stringent requirements.
-In accordance with section 123.25, this Order omits federal conditions that address enforcement authority specified in sections 122.41(j)(5) and (k)(2) because the enforcement authority under the California Water Code is more stringent.
-In lieu of these conditions, this Order incorporates by reference California Water Code section 13387(e).
+In accordance with section 123.25, this Order omits federal conditions that address enforcement authority specified in sections 122.41(j)(5) and (k)(2) because the enforcement authority under the Water Code is more stringent.
+In lieu of these conditions, this Order incorporates by reference Water Code section 13387(e).